binance/binance-spot-api-docs/testnet/fix-api.md

 * To understand current limits and usage, please send a [LimitQuery`<XLQ>`](#limitquery) message.
   A [LimitResponse`<XLR>`](#limitresponse) message will be sent in response, containing information about Order Rate Limits and Message Limits.
+* FIX Order entry sessions have a limit of 10,000 messages every 10 seconds.
+* FIX Market Data sessions have a limit of 10,000 messages every 60 seconds.

 <a id="connection-limits"></a>